julie672/Melbourne_TheHalils_C3/game_submission/README.md

 Developed by Team Melbourne_TheHalils_C3

-Built with 💛 and coral-inspired gradients for the Vibe Coding Challenge 3 — Play to Impact (2025)
+Built with love and coral-inspired gradients for the Vibe Coding Challenge 3 — Play to Impact (2025)